srobo/j5/docs/development/submitting-changes.rst

 The first step to submit changes is to publish them so that other contributors can review and give feedback.

-The mechanism to publish your changes depends on whether you have write access to the repository.
-Write access is granted by the Steering Council to recurrent, or trusted contributors.

-* Contributors with write access should publish a branch on the repository.
-* Contributors without write access should publish as a branch on a fork of the repository.
+Branches should be published on GitHub on a fork of the j5 repository.

 Pull Requests
 -------------